Chaps: American style Chaps

 Chinks are half-length chaps that stop two to four inches (5 to 10 cm) below the knee, with very long fringe at the bottom and along the sides.
 They are usually fringed along the outside edge and bottom, making their apparent length appear about 4 inches (10 cm) longer.
 The leg shape is cut somewhere between batwings and shotguns, and each leg usually has only two fasteners, high on the thigh.
 They are cooler to wear and hence a design that is suitable for very warm climates.
 They are occasionally called "half-chaps" (not to be confused with gaiters-style half chaps described below).
 The original etymon may have been chincaderos or chigaderos, and may have originally referred to armitas.
 Chinks are most often seen on cowboys in the Southwestern and Pacific states, most notably on those who follow the California vaquero or "buckaroo" tradition.

-Armitas believed to be an early style of chaps, supposedly developed by the Spanish in colonial Mexico and became associated with the "buckaroos" or vaqueros of the Great Basin area of what is now the United States, although there is no evidence of these and other types of chaparreras in Colonial Mexico.
+Armitas are believed to be an early style of chaps, supposedly developed by the Spanish in colonial Mexico and became associated with the "buckaroos" or vaqueros of the Great Basin area of what is now the United States, although there is no evidence of these and other types of chaparreras in Colonial Mexico.
 They are a short legging with completely closed legs that have to be put on in a manner similar to pants.
 They are sometimes a bit longer than chinks, but still stopping above the top of the boot, fringed on the sides and on the bottom to reach the boot tops, attached by a fringed belt.

 A farrier's apron is a specialized style of chinks without fringe, also known as horse shoeing chaps.
 They protect the upper legs of farriers from getting scratched or cut up in the process of shoeing or otherwise treating the hooves of horses.
 Some designs have a breakaway front for safety while working.
 Farrier's aprons are also sometimes used by ranch hands when stacking hay to reduce wear on clothing.